SmithBradleyC/jsPsych_Online_Experiments/README.md

 #### Collecting the Data Remotely

 Unfortunately GitHub pages is only for static websites so we can't directly save the data on your repository.
-Instead we will save the data to Google's Firebase servers.
+Instead we will save the data to Google's FireBase servers.
 I will explain how to do this with this particular experiment but I learned this process from the instructions found on [Matt Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html).

 - Create an account with firebase https://firebase.google.com/ (free unless you need lots of data or other options).
 You may or may not want this associated with your "personal" google account.
 - Create a new project: